robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 While **Keyword-Driven Testing (KDT)** and **Behavior-Driven Development (BDD)** are commonly associated with testing, the principles behind these styles are adaptable to other forms of automation.

 Both styles can be mixed, even within the same test or task, but it is strongly recommended to have separate styles for separate purposes and not wildly mix them within the same body.
-So it would be one practical solution to define acceptance test cases that cover users perspective in Behavior-Driven Style, while these Behavior-Style keywords are implemented by calling "normal" Keyword-Style keywords.
+So it would be one practical solution to define acceptance test cases that cover users expectations in *Behavior-Driven Style*, while these declarative Behavior-Driven keywords are implemented by calling imperative Keyword-Driven keywords.
-And other system level test cases, that are not covering acceptance criteria could be written Keyword-Driven.
+And other system level test cases, that are not covering acceptance criteria could be written as Keyword-Driven Testing.

+The approach of both styles is different in that way, that the *Behavior-Driven Style* is a **declarative** specification, where the script describe/declare what the system should do or how it should behave, while the *Keyword-Driven Style* is an **imperative** specification, where the script specifies what the automation should do to control the system.

+Beside these two different specification approaches how to write/formulate your automation script and their step sequences, there is also a third specification method, **Data-Driven Specification** that can be combined with the other two styles, to define the data that is used in the automation.

 ### Keyword-Driven Specification